mreider/sushi0/README.md

 Now that you've illustrated the power of using Dynatrace for OpenTelemetry analysis, it's time to tell a story.
 It's the same story presented during the Perform session with Northwestern Mutual Life, who uses OpenTelemetry to send information from their Gitlab pipeline about the success, or failure, of canary deployments.
 It's a nice end-to-end example of how critical Dynatrace is when shifting left to improve quality via continuous integration and deployments.

 The demo is broken up into four different scenarios.
-All of this information is sent to Dynatrace via a CI/CD Github Workflow instrumented with OpenTelemetry.
+All this information is sent to Dynatrace via a CI/CD Github Workflow instrumented with OpenTelemetry.
+We'll look at the traces in Dynatrace and explore how our CI/CD pipeline improved over time. this information is sent to Dynatrace via a CI/CD Github Workflow instrumented with OpenTelemetry.
 We'll look at the traces in Dynatrace and explore how our CI/CD pipeline improved over time.

 | Scenario    | Backend      | Test         | Namespace    |  Take-away                                                                                 |
 |-------------| -------------| -----------  | -------------|--------------------------------------------------------------------------------------------|